-- Cashews & nutritional yeast (or your fave dairy, if you want)
+- Cashews & nutritional yeast (or your favourite dairy, if you want)

 Celery root or celeriac is a hearty root veggie that’s almost like a cross between turnip and parsnip/celery.

-You can find it along other root veggies, like beets, turnip, parsnip and so forth right in your local grocery store or farmer’s market.
+You can find it along other root veggies, like beets, turnips, parsnips, and so forth right in your local grocery store or farmers’ market.